-Other Energy Services revenues declined \$608 million, or 20%, in 2002 compared to 2001.
-Approximately \$353 million of the decline is due to lower revenues from subsea operations as most of the assets of Halliburton Subsea were contributed to the formation of Subsea 7, Inc. (Which was formed in May 2002 and is accounted for under the equity method).
-In addition, approximately \$117 million of the decline is from lower revenues from integrated solutions projects as a result of the sale of several properties during 2002.
-Further, revenue decreased \$89 million from drilling fluid sales and \$56 million from lower completion products and services.
-Both reductions occurred primarily in North America from decreased rig counts.
-Partially offsetting the decline is a \$40 million increase in software and professional services revenues due to strong 2002 sales in all geographic areas by Landmark Graphics.
+LANDMARK AND OTHER ENERGY SERVICES revenues declined 36% in 2002 compared to 2001.
+Approximately \$117 million of the decline is from lower revenues from integrated solutions projects as a result of the sale of several properties during 2002.
+In addition, approximately \$353 million of the decline is due to lower revenues from the remaining subsea operations.
+Most of the assets of Halliburton Subsea were contributed to the formation of Subsea 7, Inc. (which was formed in May 2002 and is accounted for under the equity method in our Production Optimization segment).
+Offsetting the decline is a \$40 million increase in software and professional services revenues due to strong 2002 sales in all geographic areas by Landmark Graphics.